bluecolab/BlueColab_MobileDataViz/backend_py/README.md

    4. ``pip install rsconnect_python``
    5. ``pip install shiny``
    6. ``pip install shinywidgets``
+Use caution: manually installing packages can cause version-conflict issues.

 ## Running locally on computer
 1. Using VS Code with Shiny is the easiest way to run.